neondatabase/website/content/docs/guides/polyscale.md

 Adding the PolyScale integration to your Neon project automatically creates a global cache.
 It also provides a PolyScale connection string, which can be used in your application as a direct replacement for the Neon connection string.

 By default, PolyScale automatically caches all queries that pass through its platform.
-This means that when you connect using the PolyScale connection string, and any queries you run will be automatically cached.
+This means that when you connect using the PolyScale connection string, any queries you run will be automatically cached.

 <Admonition type="note">
 The PolyScale integration creates a cache for the read-write compute endpoint associated with the primary branch of your Neon project.
 It does not cache queries for read-only compute endpoints or non-primary branches.